Savouring the indescribable beauty of Chang Pas and Tso Moriri in one of the most extream road trips of my life.

 - Carry food and water: In summers you can find a dhaba at Korzok but in winters there is nothing.
 So carry your refills

-- Stay: You cannot perch a tent on the banks of a lake.
+- Stay: You cannot perch a tent on the banks of the lake.
 Stay in the government approved tents or hotels only.
 Korzok has nomadic Tents which are run by the nomadic people and the money earned goes to their welfare

 - Korzok: Don’t forget to visit the 400 years old monastery.
 If possible, visit during Korzok gustor festival Aug 5-6